Nurses, midwives and nursing associates trained abroad

 - check whether a nurse or midwife who meets the EU requirements for direct entry to the register has undertaken any professional experience since they originally qualified, regardless of how long ago they qualified

-EU legislation does not prevent you as the employer from assuring yourselves that the nurse or midwife you recruit is competent, safe to practise, has up-to-date and contemporary knowledge, and has the necessary language and communication skills.
-It is your responsibility to ensure that your recruitment systems are robust, and only those applicants who are able to carry out the full duties of a nurse or midwife are employed.
+EU legislation does not prevent you as the employer from assuring yourselves that the nurse, midwife or nursing associate you recruit is competent, safe to practise, has up-to-date and contemporary knowledge and has the necessary language and communication skills.